paulo-zacarias/currency-converter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.14.

+## API Key

+This application uses API from the [Free Currency Converter API](https://free.currencyconverterapi.com/).
+Key must be requested separately using personal email and saved to the application [settings](./src/assets/settings/app-settings.json), under the property "apiKey".

+## Dependencies

+Run `npm install` to install project dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.